stijnvanhulle/js-runtime/README.md

 script is running with Bun
 ```

-### runtimeImport
+### importer

-Dynamic import based on switch data, see runtimeSwitch.
+Dynamic import based on switch data, see switcher.

 Type: `function`\
 Returns: `T`